Resize Settings

 The resize settings allow you to save tremendous amounts of disk space.
 These settings aren't necessarily intended to speed up your site otherwise.

-Note: the following settings are available by enabling Ludicrous Mode.
+Note: the following settings are available in Ludicrous Mode on the Resize tab.

 Resize Detection